welingtonlarsen/pokelist/README.md

 # Pokelist

-This Pokémon list was created with the aim to practice some React JS libs.
+This Pokémon list was created as a concept proof about Typescript and Ant Design in React JS.

 ![](https://img.shields.io/badge/Autor-Welington%20Larsen-brightgreen)
 ![](https://img.shields.io/badge/Language-Javascript-brightgreen)